-The Head Teacher must give written notice to the parents/carers informing them of:
+The Teacher in Charge must give written notice to the parents/carers informing them of:

 - The precise period and the reasons for the suspension - The Parent/Carers duties during the two days. - Details of a reintegration meeting.

 Educational Provision During the suspension: